koundelnishu996/gittest/README.md

-## This is the Git tutorials by Naresh
+## This is the amazing Git tutorials by Naresh
 ## We will learn git
 ## This is my github learning stage
 ## new change
+## new chenge developer2